 Starts at $99/mo for up to 65 users.
-Fill out the form below and you will be redirected to another page to schedule a call with our team for a custom quote.
+Schedule a call with our team below for a custom quote.

 By definition, there is no such thing as a completely “private” podcast.
 Audio that can be downloaded over a network can be recorded and shared.
 But there is a spectrum of audio accessibility and privacy.
 Private podcasts are more protected and more difficult to access.
 Standard podcasts available in Spotify are the least protected and very easy to access with an app.

 While even private podcasts can be recorded and shared in other mediums, there are strong limitations that can be set up to prevent that audio from being visible to people in the first place before they are able to record or distribute it separately.